lauracondon/pands-project2021/README.md

 # 4. Code Explanation

-In this section, you’ll find a step by step breakdown of the code used in analysis.py.
+In this section you will find a step by step breakdown of the code used in analysis.py.

 Jump to: